tc39/proposal-temporal/docs/duration.md

   - `unit` (string): The unit of time that will be returned.
     Valid values are `'years'`, `'months'`, `'weeks'`, `'days'`, `'hours'`, `'minutes'`, `'seconds'`, `'milliseconds'`, `'microseconds'`, and `'nanoseconds'`.
     There is no default; `unit` is required.
-  - `relativeTo` (`Temporal.DateTime`): The starting point to use when converting between years, months, weeks, and days.
+  - `relativeTo` (`Temporal.PlainDateTime`): The starting point to use when converting between years, months, weeks, and days.
-    It must be a `Temporal.DateTime`, or a value that can be passed to `Temporal.DateTime.from()`.
+    It must be a `Temporal.PlainDateTime`, or a value that can be passed to `Temporal.PlainDateTime.from()`.

 **Returns:** a floating-point number representing the number of desired units in the `Temporal.Duration`.